 Transferring rights and responsibilities

 16.1 You can't transfer any of your rights or responsibilities under this contract to another person without our permission in writing.
 We can transfer all or any part of this contract to another supplier, but your rights under clause 7 won't be affected.

 16.2 The laws of England and Wales or Scotland apply to this contract, depending on where your property is.

-16.4 If a court or other authority (such as Ofgem) tells us a part of this contract is not valid, the rest of the contract will not be affected.
+16.4 If a court or other authority (like Ofgem) tells us a part or clause of this contract isn't valid, the rest of the contract will still apply.

-16.5 We will not tolerate violence, physical aggression or verbal or written abuse towards our staff and may take legal action and/ or refer any such behaviour to the police.
+16.5 We won't tolerate violence, physical aggression or verbal or written abuse towards our staff or agents.
+If it happens, we can take legal action or report it to the police.